Khenziii/nixos-config/shared/README.md

-## WIP
+## shared

-This README is still being worked on.. 🔧
+This directory contains config that is imported both from `home-manager` & `nixos`.
+Use it to avoid duplication.